 - Merlon Capital Partners: its activism campaign against AMP Limited in relation to AMP's $3.3bn divestment of its life insurance business

 - Solomon Lew: the $2.2bn scheme of arrangement between Woolworths South Africa and David Jones, and the $2bn takeover for Country Road, and

 - Various clients in relation to private companies.

 Awards & recognition

-Jason is recognised as a leading lawyer by an international guide to lawyers and law firms:
+Jason is recognised as a leading lawyer by various international guides to lawyers and law firms:

 - Legal 500: Restructuring & insolvency and corporate and M&A.